espocrm/documentation/docs/development/metadata.md

 ### Frontend

 Metadata object is accessible from all view objects by method `#getMetadata`.
-It works the same way as backend's one.
+It works the same way as the backend's one.

 ```JavaScript
 this.getMetadata().get(['entityDefs', 'Account', 'fields', 'name', 'type']);